10maurycy10/10maurycy10.github.io/content/projects/take_a_photo/index.md

 <div style="border: 1px solid yellow; padding: 0.5em;">
 Despite having cyanide in the name, these chemicals are not very toxic, and don't stain nearly as bad as silver nitrate does.
 That being said, still use gloves unless you want to do a smurf impression the next time you go outside.
-Also, you can add oxalic acid to improve the sensitivity, at the cost of being somewhat toxic.
 </div>

 When exposed to light, the citrate reduces the iron from +3 to +2 ions, which react with the ferricyanide to from Prussian blue: